OCDev1/VidTube-server/README.md

 ### `npm start`

-And open http://localhost:PORT (replace PORT with the actual port number you chose in the .env.local file) to view it in your browser.
+And open http://localhost:12345 (replace "12345" with the actual port number you chose in the .env.local file) to view it in your browser.

 Now you are all set up, enjoy!